 GirnarSoft-owned e-commerce platforms CarDekho.com and Gaadi.com have both marked their foray into online retail auction by acq-hiring Carbiqi, a Delhi-based car marketplace.

-This revelation comes a month after Girnar garnered a $110 Mn Series C funding from Axis Bank, CapitalG, Hillhouse Capital, Sequoia India in a bid to expand its car marketplaces.
+This revelation comes a month after Girnar garnered $110 Mn Series C funding from Axis Bank, CapitalG, Hillhouse Capital, Sequoia India in a bid to expand its car marketplaces.

 Adopting an auction model for selling second-hand cars, Carbiqi was launched about two years ago.
 Gaadi.com, on the other hand, was acquired by CarDekho back in September 2014 from Ibibo Group.